 Daggett, former chief of navigation with the Army Corps of Engineers, in conjunction with George Burkley, executive director of the Maritime Pilot’s Institute, have worked together on the Port of Houston’s expansion projects running feasibility studies on widening and deepening the Port to allow two-way traffic.

 “San Jacinto College simulation has been central to research and operational success of emerging energy export projects such as Louisiana's Cameron LNG export facility, Texas's Freeport LNG export facility and utilization of VLCC crude carriers for oil export out of Texas City and Corpus Christi,” said Burkely.
 “These simulation tools enable advanced team training of ship pilots and tug operators in projects that propel America's capacity to export energy.”

-With research continuing in the Houston region San Jacinto College expects to continue welcoming researchers to their Center.
+With research continuing in the Houston region, San Jacinto College expects to continue welcoming researchers to its Maritime Center.